Settings Reference

 Defines custom rules for categorizing dependencies as external or local.
 By default, the plugin categorizes dependencies in node_modules and unresolvable imports as external.
 Use this setting to customize this behavior.

 This setting is especially useful in monorepo environments.
+Read the Monorepo Setup guide for detailed examples of different monorepo configurations using this setting.

 Object properties: